aaronflippo/course-in-a-box/modules/Lesson 3/_posts/2000-01-02-Our-First-Function.md

 Those curly braces tell the computer where the code for the function will start and end.
 So we have delcared a function called GetUserInput.
 It takes a single string parameter called 'prompt', and it has a return type of 'string', which means that the function needs to return a string when it's done.

 ### Giving our function...
-Well, Functionality!
+Functionality!
-So now that we've declared our function, 'let's put some statements inside it, between the two curly braces:
+So now that we've written our function, 'let's put some statements inside it, between the two curly braces:

 {% highlight csharp %}
 {% raw %}